-- Offer psychosocial support through arts for accompanied and unaccompanied minors to help them start a post-traumatic resilience process, strengthen their coping mechanisms, and promote their social, emotional, cognitive and motor development;
+- offer psychosocial support through arts for accompanied and unaccompanied minors to help them start a post-traumatic resilience process, strengthen their coping mechanisms, and promote their social, emotional, cognitive and motor development;

-- Ensure all refugee and migrant children, including unaccompanied and separated children, have access to quality formal education, including enrolment in regular classes in public primary schools of Una-Sana Canton, together with their peers from the local community;
+- ensure all refugee and migrant children, including unaccompanied and separated children, have access to quality formal education, including enrolment in regular classes in public primary schools of Una-Sana Canton, together with their peers from the local community;

-- Ensure that girls on the move can exercise their right to education and have an equal access to quality and inclusive education.
+- ensure that girls on the move can exercise their right to education and have an equal access to quality and inclusive education.

-Beneficiaries expected during the duration of the project (April 2021-December 2022)
+Effective beneficiaries during the duration of the project (April 2021-December 2022)

-- Implement the Preparatory HEART Program, an educational assessment program, based on the HEART methodology, in 5 Model Schools of Una-Sana Canton, intended to minors on the move located in the TRCs, and aimed to enroll them in regular classes with their Bosnian peers;
+- implemented several formal education activities, based on the HEART methodology, in 5 Model Schools of Una-Sana Canton, reaching 942 minors on the move (aged 6-15) located inside the Borici and Sedra TRCs, out of which 301 enrolled in regular classes with their Bosnian peers;